tonitone/bootstrap-upgrade-helper/README.md

 ---------------------
-found: 10 replaceable attributes! in 3 files
+found: 10 replaceable attributes in 3 files

 ~~~

-have fun && feel free to extend
+have fun && feel free to **extend and optimize**